Spectrum’s Ultra internet plan is an upgrade from Spectrum’s Standard internet plan.

 However, that doesn’t mean it’s sensible to spend what adds up to $240 over the course of a year on top of the total $600/year for Spectrum standard service:

-In this article, I’ll walk through the difference between Spectrum Ultra and Spectrum’s standard plan, so you can decide which is best for your situation.
+In this article, I’ll walk through the differences between Spectrum pricing for the Ultra and standard internet plans, so you can decide which is best for your situation.

 Summary of Recommendations